yuri-rider-sarah/hagane/guide.md

 ## Mutable variables

 Variables created with `let.` are immutable, that is, they can't have their values reassigned.
 To create a mutable variable, use `let. mut,`.
-Such a variable's value can be modified with a `set.` expression.
+Such a variable's value can be modified with a `set.` statement.
 ```
 let. mut, x 1
 print_int(x)